 An interview transcript is necessary because it makes work easier.
 It is easy to read a transcribed piece of work as opposed to picking up your earphones every time you need to write down something from the recorded interview.

 Ideally, you should be able to show when different speakers talk as well as time stamps.
 Each new idea is often written as a new paragraph.
 Since interviews are usually in a question and answer format, make sure to write each question asked as well as the answer given by the respondent.
 When transcribing, accuracy has to be maintained so that no data gets lost in the process.
+If this sounds like a lot of work, you should consider an online transcription program.

-An interview transcript requires attention to detail.
+Creating an interview transcript requires attention to detail.
 As such, make sure that you have a conducive working environment.
 Also, invest in quality headsets that minimize background noises.
 You can also use software to help you transcribe.
 Most importantly, you need to practice your typing speed and accuracy.

-What is an interview transcript?
+What is an Interview Transcript?

 Transcribing an interview entails transforming the recorded audio into text without affecting the accuracy of the content.
 Ideally, it is easier to read an interview transcript than it is to listen to audio, which is why transcripts are preferred.
 Here are other uses of an interview transcript.